Multinomial method for option pricing under Variance Gamma: Introduction

 In Section \ref{sec2} we present the basic features of Lévy processes, in particular finite variation processes.
 The VG process and exponential VG are introduced in the successive subsections.
-A short summary of some useful concepts such as Poisson integration, and the relation between the Lévy symbol with the cumulants are collected in the Appendices \ref{App1} and \ref{App2}.
-In Section \ref{sec3} we review the construction of the multinomial tree that approximates the VG process following the method of moment matching proposed by \cite{YaPr01}.
-We prove that the multinomial tree converges to the continuous time jump process that we introduce to approximate the VG process.
+A short summary of some useful concepts such as integration with respect to the Poisson random measure, and the relation between the Lévy symbol and the cumulants are collected in the Appendices \ref{App1} and \ref{App2}.
+In Section \ref{sec3} we review the construction of the multinomial tree, following the method of moment matching proposed in \cite{YaPr01}.
+We prove that the multinomial tree converges to the continuous time jump process that we have introduced to approximate the VG process.
 In Section \ref{sec4}, which is the most important of the paper, we describe the algorithm for pricing options with the multinomial method and show the numerical results for European and American options.
 In Section \ref{sec5} we present a topic that deserves further research.
-We show how to obtain the parameters of the discrete time Markov chain that approximates the VG process, by discretizing its infinitesimal generator.
-However, using this method, the transition probabilities are not always positive.
-These coincide with the probabilities obtained with the moment matching condition only for a particular choice of the parameters.
-This topic can be further investigated.
-In Section \ref{sec6} there are the conclusions.
+We show how to obtain the parameters of the discrete time Markov chain that approximates the jump process, by discretizing its infinitesimal generator.
+However, with this method the transition probabilities are not always positive.
+These probabilities, in general, are different from the probabilities obtained by the moment matching condition, but for a particular choice of the parameters we argue that the two must coincide.
+This topic needs to be further investigated.
+In Section \ref{sec6} we present the conclusions.